 Amaranth is a member of the Chenopodiaceae family of plants which means it’s a relative of beets, spinach and quinoa.
 For this reason, some of its nutritional characteristics are more related to these vegetables than cereal grain foods, which are members of an entirely different plant family.

 The word ‘Amaranth’ is derived from the Greek term ‘amarantos’ meaning ‘unwithering’.
 Amaranth is also known as ‘Love-Lies-Bleeding’ due to its brightly coloured flowery head.

 Amaranth flour recipes

 Both amaranth seeds and flour can be used for baking.
-Due to its mild flavour amaranth flour produces relatively plain breads and I’ve enhanced my amaranth bread recipe with both pumpkin seeds and walnuts.
+Due to its mild, nutty flavour amaranth flour produces relatively plain breads and I’ve enhanced my amaranth bread recipe with both pumpkin seeds and walnuts.
 If you fancy a quicker recipe, try these crackers for a healthy snack.
 I’ve seen the amaranth flavour described as ‘lightly reminiscent of corn with grassy tones’ which I think is pretty much spot on.

-Amaranth Seed recipes
+Amaranth seed recipes

 Amaranth is quite versatile and can be simmered like other grains.
 It has a porridge-like texture and goes well with curry dishes.
 If you are growing the plant, you can even use the green leaves as an addition to your curry or salad.
 I’ve also used amaranth to prepare healthy salads and it works well.
-Alternatively, you can make a dessert by using amaranth seeds to prepare a fruity amaranth pudding.

 Where to buy amaranth?